MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 ~~~~~~~~~

 -  Added ``Embed all types names`` option for Simulation
--  Added memory size simulation for Managed heap and Immortal Heap
+-  Added memory size simulation for Managed Heap and Immortal Heap
    (Enabling ``Use target characteristics`` option is no more required)
 -  Added Kernel & Features semantic, as defined in the ``KF-1.4``
    specification